chaoscarnival/chaos-workshop-guide-2023/README.md

 ## Share Your Workshop Results With The Harness Team

-- Share Screenshots of the "Chaos Experiment Overview Page" for all 4 chaos experiments in this slack channel: https://join.slack.com/share/enQtNDkzNDc4MDkzMDUzMy1hM2I0MDEzMGM3MWJmYjBlMTE4ZjU4MDk1ZjQ2OWUyYTBmM2FlNzllNTUzNWY4N2E3MDRlZDc1OTMxNzMzMWI3
+- Share Screenshots of the "Chaos Experiment Overview Page" for all 4 chaos experiments in this [slack channel](https://join.slack.com/share/enQtNDkzNDc4MDkzMDUzMy1hM2I0MDEzMGM3MWJmYjBlMTE4ZjU4MDk1ZjQ2OWUyYTBmM2FlNzllNTUzNWY4N2E3MDRlZDc1OTMxNzMzMWI3)

-**Note**: Please ensure that the screenshots cover the browser address bar with account info in the URL!
+**Note**: Please ensure that the screenshots cover the browser address bar with account ID in the URL!